Why should I enter the 3x3 International Illustration Awards Show?

 Print images must 1024 pixels on the longest side, 72 dpi, RGB, jpg.
 We will request hires files from all winners for reproduction.
-Animation entries may be entered as an URL or uploaded in QuickTime format (.mov) and no larger than 25MB.
+Animation entries may be entered as an URL, or uploaded as a mp4 or in QuickTime format (.mov).
 Animated gifs are also accepted.
 For books, comics or graphic novels enter the front cover with title and three to four representative spreads digitally.

 How are the shows judged?